 There’s actually a really good reason why the actual measurements of dimensional lumber don’t match the common dimensions.
 The explanation takes a bit of a history lesson.

 Dimensional Lumber History

-The need for a common size understanding between mills and the markets began over a 100 years ago, when lumber started traveling further to get to its destination via rail or boat.
+The need for a common size understanding between mills and the markets began over 100 years ago when lumber started traveling further to get to its destination via rail or boat.
 Prior to that, until the middle of the 19th Century, lumber was produced locally in the place where it would be used.
-At that time, sizes weren’t a problem because the needs of local carpenters were understood, and hand fitting lumber, as they were building, was pretty normal.
+At that time, sizes weren’t a problem because the needs of local carpenters were understood, and hand-fitting lumber, as they were building, was pretty normal.